Survive. Thrive. Together.

 After joining the team, participants will be invited to receive weekly emails with pertinent information about practices, training schedules and team events.
-And participants will also be invited to join a members-only app that provides information, alerts, and capability of messaging other teammates.
+Participants will also be invited to join a members-only app that provides information and alerts plus allows teammates to send messages to each other.

 Races and Events

-Every year Team Transplant has two 16-week training seasons that each culminate with a half marathon!
-The spring season starts in March and ends in June; and the fall season starts in August and ends in November.
+Every year Team Transplant has two 16-week training seasons that each culminate with a half marathon.
+The spring season starts in March and ends in June; the fall season starts in August and ends in November.

 Why a half marathon?
 The half marathon at the end of each training season is the signature Team Transplant event for the following reasons: